NFT-com/NFT-backend/README.md

 The script uses a hardcoded private key.
 But you can specify your own private key like this

 `npm run signature:gen $YOUR_PRIVATE_KEY`

+#### 3.3 GQL schema documentation

+You can see generated GQL schema documentation at [http://prod-gql-docs.nft.com/](http://prod-gql-docs.nft.com/) since you're logged into GitHub